fiskaltrust/middleware-demo/README.md

 ```cd fiskaltrust-mono```
 ```sudo mono fiskaltrust.mono.exe -caschboxid=0d1269dc-e2ae-42e3-9c57-b686d7832683 -useoffline=true -test```

-## hosting on windows
+## Hosting on Microsoft Windows
-The launcher (fiskaltrust.exe) is constructed to act as an windows service in production environment.
+The launcher (fiskaltrust.exe) is constructed to act as an Microsoft Windows service in a production environment.
 For this also automated installation is supported by command-line parameter. ((You can find details in the developer documentation.)

 For test and develop the command-line parameter -test can be used to run the service.

-Only .net4 is prerequisites.
+The only prerequisites for running the service on a Windows-based machine is .net4.

 Typical commands to run:
 (open command-line with administration permission)
 ```cd fiskaltrust-net40```
 ```fiskaltrust -cashboxid=0d1269dc-e2ae-42e3-9c57-b686d7832683 -test```

-## cloud based
+## Cloud based
 The same interface and service definition is served as an cloud service.
 You can use SOAP and REST interface designed for local service to seamless switch over to the cloud service.

-## test related informations
+## Test related informations
 The launcher uses the file configuration.json from its execution directory to make up its basic configuration.
-In production use this is done in the fiskaltrust-portal and the launcher tries to read it from the upload-server, related to cashboxid and accesstoken.
+In production use this is done in the fiskaltrust-portal and the launcher tries to read it from the upload-server, related to the CashboxID and an generated AccessToken.
 For offline use this configuration is stored in the execution directory.
 Once the configuration is readed from the execution directory or from upload-server, it is stored localy in the service-folder.
-The default service-foler ist in windows %ProgramData%\fiskaltrust or in linux /usr/shared/fiskaltrust.
+The default service-foler is for Microsoft Windows %ProgramData%\fiskaltrust or on Linux /usr/shared/fiskaltrust.

-In this folder also the database file and the executeables are stored, to completly reset the service delete tihs directory.
+In this folder also the database file and the executeables are stored, to completly reset the service delete this directory.

-## card testing
+## Card testing
 In the tools\cardtest folder is a tool to test card and readers online and offline.
 See the README.md included there.
+The usage of so called cards (a SignatureCreation Unit) is only obligatory when using the service for Austria.

-## common error
+## Common error
-Due to security reasons, the fiskaltrust.securitymechanism does not return anything (Null) if the provided CashboxID is wrong.
+Due to security reasons, the fiskaltrust.securitymechanism does not return anything (null) if the provided CashboxID is wrong.

-## feedback and bugs
+## Feedback and bugs
-fiskaltrust is under permanent development, so feel free to discuss here your wishes and our bugs with the github-issues feature.
+The fiskaltrust service is under permanent development, so feel free to discuss here your wishes and our bugs with the github-issues feature.

 ## fiskaltrust consulting gmbh
 Lemböckgasse 49/1B/6.OG, 1230 Wien